OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 What is a DER, and how do you coordinate with ours?

-A Designated Employer Representative is the employer’s official contact for DOT drug and alcohol program decisions.
-We take direction on test reasons, timing, and employee categories from your DER or their designee so collections match regulatory expectations.
+Your DER is the employer’s official contact for DOT drug and alcohol decisions.
+We follow their direction on reasons, timing, and who is in scope so visits match your regulated program.

 What happens if a drug test result is non-negative?